Top 5 MCP Gateways for Regulated Industries in 2026

 1. Bifrost

-Bifrost provides the most comprehensive MCP gateway for regulated enterprises.
+Bifrost covers the widest scope of any MCP gateway for regulated enterprises.
 Built in Go with 11 microsecond overhead at 5,000 requests per second, it operates as both an MCP client and MCP server, aggregating tools from multiple upstream servers and exposing them through a single governed endpoint.

 Compliance and security capabilities: